myOWs (no, I don't need a bandage!)

 Q and A: Store Lighting for Impact

 I received the following email last week, asking for my assistance with a retail visual impact issue: how to counteract the darkness of dreary winter weather and early evenings during this season.
 I thought that since I had just completed a consultation with a new client to solve exactly the same problems, sharing some info about this issue might be helpful to many of you.
-So, here we go:
+It also applies to anyone who has a store that is deep with no windows, or that has small windows with limited natural light.

-I own a small card, stationery, gift shop in North Seattle (Richmond Beach).
-I need help with lighting; on a sunny, summer morning my shop looks so inviting but when it starts getting dreary out, especially in the early evenings the shop looks dreary as well.
+Dear Debi, I own a small card, stationery, gift shop in North Seattle (Richmond Beach).
+I need help with lighting - on a sunny, summer morning my shop looks so inviting but when it starts getting dreary out, especially in the early evenings, the shop looks dreary as well.
 I'm also having trouble with fading.
 Some is caused by the sun coming through the windows but I think the lights are also a problem.
-My space has the (ugly) ceiling tiles with inset flourescent lights and I have added track lights.
-Any suggestions or ideas on where to go for help would be great.
+My space has the (ugly) ceiling tiles with inset florescent lights and I have added track lights.
+Any suggestions or ideas on where to go for help would be great!
 Thank you, Susan

 1. Take a look at the color of the walls in your shop.